Chadowo/sokoruby/README.md

 ## Extend

-The code's documented nicely (I hope), so you can follow along pretty easily to create your own or learn from it.
+The code's documented nicely (I hope), so you can follow along pretty easily to create your own clone or learn a bit from it.

 ## Features